aws/serverless-application-model/examples/2016-10-31/image_resize_golang/README.md

 It will create necessary resources and link them according to the template using cloudformation.

 ## Test
-Uload an image in `JPEG` format to the `SourceBucket` defined in the template and verify the same image with smaller size in `DestBucket`.
+Upload an image in `JPEG` format to the `SourceBucket` defined in the template and verify the same image with smaller size in `DestBucket`.